 Fundebien’s drinking water plant is both a solution to a looming healthcare trend and a model for what’s possible in water filtration at the mineral level.
 In a remote town on the southern tip of the Gulf of Mexico, that possibility has been doing right by a small-market cancer team for the last eight months.

-Learn how the Veolia Foundation has used water innovations to help another local economy here.
+Learn how a water innovation to helped another developing local economy here.